Conducting Your Search

 You will not receive a check on the first pay date after you begin working because of the time required to process payroll forms.
 To avoid additional delays, please be sure to submit your paperwork promptly.

-While we do not encourage students to hold multiple work-study positions, we do allow you to work more than one job at a time with prior approval from our office.
+While we do not encourage students to hold multiple work-study positions, we do allow you to work more than one job at a time.
 However, you cannot work more than 20 hours in any week.

 If you withdraw from the university during a semester or summer session, you may not continue working through the Federal Work-Study Program.
 Please visit our office to meet with a counselor about terminating the work-study job.
 You will also receive information about the effect of the withdrawal on other forms of financial aid.